 - Allergy shots (immunotherapy).
 Over time, allergy shots gradually reduce your immune system reaction to specific allergens.
 You generally receive shots once a week for a few months, then once a month for a period of three to five years.

-This treatment — which isn't widely available nor right for everyone — is used for severe asthma that doesn't improve with inhaled corticosteroids or other long-term asthma medications.
+This treatment is used for severe asthma that doesn't improve with inhaled corticosteroids or other long-term asthma medications.
+It isn't widely available nor right for everyone.

-During bronchial thermoplasty, your doctor heats the insides of the airways in the lungs with an electrode, reducing the smooth muscle inside the airways.
+During bronchial thermoplasty, your doctor heats the insides of the airways in the lungs with an electrode.
+The heat reduces the smooth muscle inside the airways.
 This limits the ability of the airways to tighten, making breathing easier and possibly reducing asthma attacks.
 The therapy is generally done over three outpatient visits.